Help ensure the best science and engineering underpins government policy across a wide range of areas

 Building a foundation: supporting science, engineering and technical advice in government

-You will complete a year-long posting in the Civil Service.
+You’ll complete a year-long posting in the Civil Service.
 This might be working with a chief scientific advisor or providing expert advice and analysis to inform a specific area of policy.
-You’ll be exposed to exciting new challenges, grow in expertise and begin to see the difference you can make.
+You’ll be exposed to exciting new challenges, grow in expertise and begin to experience the difference you can make.

 Broadening your outlook: gaining relevant experience outside the Civil Service

 You will complete two 6-month postings, including a 6-month secondment outside the Civil Service.
 The secondment could be in the wider public sector, the private sector or even overseas, providing you with new perspectives to inform policy making.
-From the end of year 2, if you successfully complete your mid-scheme assessment you will receive £32,000 a year.
+From the end of year 2, if you successfully complete your mid-scheme assessment you salary will increase to £32,000 a year.

 Breaking new ground: expanding your skill set, experience and expertise

-You’ll complete another year-long posting in the Civil Service.
+You’ll complete another 12 month posting in a Civil Service role.
 Depending on the nature of your previous postings, it could be an opportunity to take on a more specialist or technical role.
 You’ll confidently take on new areas, drawing on the skills and competencies developed in the previous two years.

 The final piece in the jigsaw: completing your last year-long placement